Optimal Rates for $O(1)$-Smooth DP-SCO with a Single Epoch and Large Batches: Introduction

+\mypar{Our analysis} While we argue above that our algorithm is a natural extension of Nesterov's accelerated SGD, the privacy and the utility analysis of the algorithm is novel, and far from immediate.
+We give a brief sketch of our analysis below.

-With this choice of parameters, we first show that $\Delta_t$ has sensitivity $O(1/B)$.
-Hence, we can use the standard MF based continual counting mechanisms (\Cref{sec:dpmf}) to compute DP variants of each $\eta_t\nabla_t$ with low error.
-We finally get an SCO error of the form: $\tilde O\left(\frac{B^2}{n^2}+\frac{1}{\sqrt n}+\frac{\sqrt d}{\epsilon n}\right)$, with $B$ being the minibatch size.
-The first two terms match the non-private optimal SCO error from~\cite{lan2012optimal}.
+At a high-level our analysis requires bounding the $\ell_2$-sensitivity of the gradient difference $\Delta_t$ to $O(\frac{1}{B\cdot t})$, and then use the binary tree mechanism \citep{Dwork-continual} to compute DP variants of each $\eta_t\nabla_t$ with low error.
+We finally get an SCO error of the form: $\frac{LR}{\sqrt{n}} + \frac{LR\sqrt{p}}{\epsilon n} + \frac{LRB}{n} + \frac{LRB\sqrt{p}}{\epsilon n^2}$, with $B$ being the minibatch size.
+The first two terms match the optimal DP-SCO error.
+Setting $B \leq \sqrt{n}$ gives that the third and fourth term also are at most the optimal DP-SCO error.
+The main challenge is bounding the sensitivity of term $\Delta_t$ (stated above).
+Bounding it naively to $O\left(\frac{t M}{B\beta}+L\right)$ (using the analysis of~\cite{zhang2022differentially}), may result in a sub-optimal choice of the batch size for the final DP-SCO guarantee.
+Instead we couple the privacy analysis and the utility analysis together.

-\mypar{Comparison to most related prior work~\cite{feldman2019private,zhang2022differentially}} Two of the prior works which are most related to our work are of~\cite{feldman2019private,zhang2022differentially}.
-Here, we position the ideas in this paper in regard to these works.
-For $d, \epsilon = \Theta(1)$ both these algorithms use $T=O(n)$ batch gradient steps, with batch size $\approx O(1)$.
-Our main algorithm \algo, uses Nesterov's accelerated method~\cite{nesterov1983method,bansal2019potential} as the baseline algorithm to improve on the SoTA to $T=B=O(\sqrt n)$.
-One natural question is whether the algorithms in the prior work with small modifications can achieve our adaptive oracle complexity.

-\cite{feldman2019private} either relies on privacy amplification by iteration~\cite{feldman2018privacy} or localization based methods (which requires adding adaptive $\ell_2$-regularization).
-In either case choosing a batch size larger than $O(\max\{\sqrt{d/n},1\})$ in majority of the batch gradient steps, will result in a sub-optimal DP-SCO error.
-In comparison, for $M = \Theta(1)$ our algorithm does not have any dependence of $d$ on the batch gradient complexity.
-Furthermore,~\cite{feldman2019private} heavily uses convexity for their privacy analysis.
-In contrast,~\algo can be used seamlessly in non-convex settings without compromising on the DP guarantees (via clipping of $\Delta_t$).